SandaruKasa/SKTG/README.md

 ```
 * You can change the path to the sqlite database file
 by passing a `DATABASE_FILE` env variable.
+* You can change the path to the file with bot admin ids
+by passing a `BOT_ADMINS_FILE` env variable.
 * You can change the path to the file with your token
 by passing a `BOT_TOKEN_FILE` env variable.
 * Or you can just directly pass the token via a `BOT_TOKEN` env variable.